bdeckard92/dupUT/01-Class-Content/17-CS/03-Algorithms/01-reverse-no-built-in/README.md

 ## Instructions

-1. Open [Unsolved/reverse-no-built-in.js](Unsolved/reverse-no-built-in.js) in your code editor **This is the only file you will modify in this activity.**
+1. Open [Unsolved/reverse-no-built-in.js](Unsolved/reverse-no-built-in.js) in your code editor. **This is the only file you will modify in this activity.**

 2. In this file, write code in the body of the `reverse` function that returns a new string that has all of the characters in the given string in reversed order.